GreedWolf97/Eph-JovianSatallites/README.md

 The code runs on Matlab 2020a.

-After downloading all the code, two additional files need to be prepared:
+After downloading all the code, two additional files need to be prepared: (if you have BaiDu disk, you also can find them here: https://pan.baidu.com/s/1c8_7qGzHTZPqf6xvGWRkUQ?pwd=2222 code：2222 )

 1，Ephemeris File: